 Meshel Laurie is a radio and television broadcaster, writer and corporate speaker of over 20 years’ experience.

 Meshel pops up quite a bit on TV, with numerous appearances throughout her career.
-Credits include Get Krack!n, Hughesy, We Have A Problem, host of ABC’s Stand Up! co-hosting Ten’s This Week Live and regular guest appearances on shows such as Rove Live, The Glass House, Can of Worms, Spicks and Specks, Good News Week, The Circle and Adam Hills: In Gordon Street Tonight.
+Credits include Get Krack!n, Hughesy, We Have A Problem, host of ABC’s Stand Up! co-hosting Ten’s This Week Live and regular guest appearances on The Project, Rove Live, The Glass House, Can of Worms, Spicks and Specks, Good News Week, The Circle and Adam Hills: In Gordon Street Tonight.
 In 2018 Meshel travelled to South Sudan to experience the refugee crisis first-hand, for the fourth instalment of the groundbreaking documentary series Go Back To Where You Came From Live for SBS.